 BELOVED CHILD OF GOD, WELCOME!

-Sunday worship from our sanctuary is livestream on Facebook Sundays at 9 a.m. and rebroadcast on TV local channel 18 at 11 a.m.
-Or view the most recent worship service now on our Online Worship page.
+Sunday worship from our sanctuary is livestream on Facebook and online here on our web site.
+View the most recent worship service now.